-Join Bill Ferguson for an in-depth discussion in this video Understanding SNAT, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Understanding SNAT, part of Learning VMware NSX.

 - We can do some pretty cool things with…Network Address Translation.…And there's actually two different types…of Network Address Translation…that are supported with NSX.…There is SNAT, Source NAT,…and then there is Destination NAT.…I'm going to focus on Destination NAT in our next lesson,…but in this lesson,…I'm going to focus specifically on Source NAT translation,…SNAT.…What's the purpose of SNAT?…First of all it changes the source address of a packet…to another source address.…